nfrappart/nfrappart.github.io/_posts/2022-05-20-deploy-vault-ha-cluster-in-azure-PART2.markdown

 tags: vault azure
 ---

+> UPDATE: 2022-05-28: add auto-unseal with keyvault alternative.
+Full code should be shared through public github repository in a few weeks.

 ## Introduction
 Last time, we had a high level look at how we can leverage Azure to deploy a Vault HA cluster.
 We took a detour to detail few tips and feature we need to use in the project.
 In this part 2, we go to the deployment of the cluster itself, with the addition of preparing the app registration for oidc auth with azure AD.